 - Try to have at least three meals a week that are vegetarian.
 Americans eat more meat than any other country.
-Not only does it affect our health, it also is damaging to the environment to raise the animals in a concentrated way such as we use today.
+Not only does it affect our health, but it also is damaging to the environment to raise animals in a concentrated way such as we use today.
 Some people like to do a “Meatless Monday” or some other day of the week.
 I like to spread them out over the week, so I have one vegetarian breakfast, a lunch, and a dinner each week, but not necessarily on the same day.

-- Three small meals a day, with a snack or two, is necessary to keeping you on your plan, ensuring that you don’t get too hungry between meals.
+- Three small meals a day, with a snack or two, is necessary to keep you on your plan, ensuring that you don’t get too hungry between meals.
 Many people don’t eat some meals, like breakfast or lunch.
 But that puts pressure on you at other meals to make up for that deficit.
 Your body needs the fuel to keep itself warm and functioning.
-Feeding multiple times a day helps keep the energy level up and make it easier to stick to your plans.
+Feeding multiple times a day helps keep the energy level up and makes it easier to stick to your plans.

 - Figure one day for shopping, preferably before the weekend.
 Grocery stores are very busy on weekends and they run out of popular items early.
 But you must decide what is the best day for you.

 - One day a week needs to be set aside for cooking and preparation work.
 Most people choose Sunday afternoon or evening.
 But you have to pick the right day for you.
 This should be the same or next day as the grocery shopping.
 Grocery items are much easier to deal with when you first get home from the store.
 If you have to, make an appointment with yourself to block out that time in your calendar.